slothman3878/nft-timecapsule/README.md

 ## Miscellaneous Thoughts (Limitations to current design)

-* Currently, because the capsule messages are stored on IPFS, so preservation is not guaranteed.
+* Because the messages are stored on IPFS, preservation of the capsules is not guaranteed.
 Pinning using third party services like <a href="https://pinata.cloud">Pinata</a> is a possible option, but because the hashes themselves are hidden from the users, the users themselves have no way of ensuring their messages from disappearing.
 * The title for capsules is limited to 60 characters (or will be), but limitation is dealt by on the frontend and not by the contract itself.